subhankar-techs/emp-management/README.md

 ### Available Scripts
 - `npm start` - Start the server with nodemon
 - `npm run dev` - Development mode with auto-restart
-- `npm test` - Run tests (not implemented)

 ### Environment Variables
 All environment variables are documented in `.env.example`.
 Never commit the actual `.env` file to version control.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

 ## License